The Noztek Pro is extruding wood. And not just any wood..

-“It was not long ago when I realised that for the creation of printed musical instruments, the market’s existing filaments were inadequate and thus I had to make my own filament.
+“It was not long ago when I realised that for the creation of printed musical instruments, the market’s existing filaments were inadequate and I had to make my own.

-Currently, after almost a year since I first used my Noztek extruder, I still find myself too can’t help but feel stunned on just how fast the desktop extrusion technology is progressing these days.
+Currently, after almost a year since I first used my Noztek extruder, I still can’t help but feel stunned on just how fast the desktop extrusion technology is progressing these days.

 Furthermore, the filament winder needed to be set up, and most importantly to be calibrated (there is an online video showing a step by step process).
 After all the preliminary work everything just started to work together in a very synchronized manner.

-Under strict environmental control, my wood filament diameter tolerance reaches a ~0.045mm, at least in my set up..but I should note those tight tolerances need a lot of trial and error and patience to achieve and they come with a lot of planning and adjusting of your set up to work flawlessly.
+Under strict environmental control, my wood filament diameter tolerance reaches a ~0.045mm, at least in my set up.
+But I should note those tight tolerances need a lot of trial and error and patience to achieve.
+They come with a lot of planning and adjusting of your set up to work flawlessly.

-I estimate that getting the most controlled environment running the tolerance could go down to 0.025-0.03mm, but I have not tried this yet to confirm (but I will!).
+I estimate that getting the most controlled environment running the tolerance could go down to 0.025-0.03mm.
+But I am yet to confirm this.

-To conclude, I am happy to report that my Noztek extruder successfully handled the task of producing ultra-lightweight 3D printing filament whether extruding at “0% failure” rate different wood powder composites or just when handling multi-component polymers to have similar mechanical properties to wood.
+I am happy to report that my Noztek extruder successfully handled the task of producing ultra-lightweight 3D printing filamen.
+Whether extruding at “0% failure” rate different wood powder composites or just when handling multi-component polymers to have similar mechanical properties to wood.
 And without it, printing all sorts of acoustical musical instruments would never be so feasible.

-The machine itself is robust, made in precision and most of all wisely; a good mechanical engineer/ designer knows that machines not only need to be made to function but also to be easily fixed if something goes wrong-and a Noztek extruder feels like a machine made with experience, as it is comprised of high-quality parts assembled in a straightforward manner.
+The machine itself is robust, made in precision and most of all wisely.
+A good mechanical engineer/ designer knows that machines not only need to be made to function but also to be easily fixed if something goes wrong.
+A Noztek extruder feels like a machine made with experience, as it is comprised of high-quality parts assembled in a straightforward manner.

-This allows the user to focus on precision and offers the ability to easily disassembled parts if something is not going right; which by the way I highly doubt it will ever happen to an all-metal construction like this.
-I firmly believe that Noztek extruders can and will outperform most if not all desktop extruders out there, not only for similar applications to mine but for many other diverse tasks of a variety of innovators.
+This allows the user to focus on precision and offers the ability to easily disassembled parts if something goes wrong.
+Although I highly doubt it will ever happen to an all-metal construction like this.
+I firmly believe that Noztek extruders can and will outperform most if not all desktop extruders out there.
+Not only for similar applications to mine but for many other diverse tasks of a variety of innovators.

 So overall I feel that my Noztek Pro extruder is always right beside me, supporting me all the way with its robust construction, its precision made parts and its straightforward operation.
 There are too many occasions I feel so lucky I found that “Coca-Cola red” machine and the team behind it- great job guys!

-Last but not least, I would like to stress out the fact that the way a machine is designed, fabricated, packaged and shipped, often shows the personality of the people involved in the process.
+Last but not least, I would like to stress out the considerate way a machine is designed, fabricated, packaged and shipped.
+Often this shows the personality of the people involved in the process.